-Learning by Developing combines learning that produces competence with creativity through various research and development projects.
+Learning by Developing combines learning that produces competence with creativity through various research and development projects and in cooperation with Laurea's key partners.
 Learning builds on new opportunities that open up as the project progresses.
 The required competence is accumulated through practical activities in various workshops.